Web Hosting DNS Settings for Third-Party Nameservers

 - Keep the email elsewhere, by adding MX records with us to “point” the mail at the other company (we’ll be happy to add the necessary DNS records for you, and we may have already imported them automatically); and/or

 - Leave the domain name registration with another company and use their interface to point the nameservers here.

 Also, when the website and email are split between two companies, some people wonder whether it’s better to have the website provider or the email provider handle the DNS.
-The answer is that it usually makes more technical sense to have the website provider do it, because the website provider may need to enter raw IP addresses for A records that can change (see the sections below), whereas the email provider won’t be using raw IP addresses — they’ll be using MX records that can be entered once and then left alone.
+The answer is that it usually makes more technical sense to have the website provider do it, because the website provider may need to enter and update IP addresses for A records that can change (see the sections below), whereas the email provider won’t be using raw IP addresses — they’ll be using MX records that can be entered once and then left alone.